Key takeaways

 1. Bandai HG Barbatos Lupus Rex - best starter kit 2026

-The Iron-Blooded Orphans flagship is the best-looking HG Bandai has shipped in years.
+Check price on Amazon →The Iron-Blooded Orphans flagship is the best-looking HG Bandai has shipped in years.
 Wolf-themed armor, oversized mace, aggressive silhouette, and the articulation is genuinely good for the grade.
+It has the best balance of looks-vs-difficulty in the modern HG lineup.

 2. Bandai RG Strike Freedom - best second kit

-Real Grade is HG's bigger brother - same 1/144 footprint, full inner frame, 300+ parts.
+Check price on Amazon →Real Grade is HG's bigger brother - same 1/144 footprint, full inner frame, 300+ parts.
 Strike Freedom is one of the most beloved RGs in the catalog: gold-and-white color separation, deployable wing binders, and engineering that genuinely rewards a careful build.
+Buy it once you've completed at least one HG and want more detail.

 3. Bandai MG Nu Gundam Ver.Ka - best Master Grade for serious builders